joanfx/linux-permission-hardening-lab/README.md

 ---

-## Task 4: Locking Down a Directory
+## Task 4: Securing Sensitive Project Silos

 Finally, I had to secure a directory called `drafts`.
 The goal was to make it so only the main user could even get inside.
 The problem was that the group had "execute" permissions, which lets them enter the directory.